msqrt/shader-printf/readme.txt

 Due to the native vector types of GLSL, the format specifier definition of printf is enhanced to contain dimensionality and is as follows : %[flags][width][.precision][length][^dimensions]specifier. dimensions is a number between 1 and 4.
 All elements will be printed with the same format specifier (which matches the standard if we omit the [^dimensions] part), surrounded by parentheses and separated with commas and spaces.
 They're written in the order xyzw and a subset can be printed (i.e. printf("%.1^3f", vec4(1.0)); is completely legal and will print "(1.0, 1.0, 1.0)")

 The example program should work directly from the repository with Visual Studio, select shader-printf as the startup project and run.
 Everything here is written in VS2017 but at least VS2015 should be fine as well.
+OpenGL version 4.3 (or the shader storage buffer object extension) is required.

 The repository also comes with a minimal OpenGL extension handler/windowing system that's aimed at targeting a single core version with all of the nice debug features that modern OpenGL comes with.
 It's probably not much of use as is but it's a nice reference and you might find features you didn't know about.